-Public places across New Zealand are shutting their doors to Kiwis as Covid-19 numbers climb
+Coronavirus: Public places across New Zealand closing as Covid-19 cases climb

-Libraries, art galleries, museums and university lecture theatres are all temporarily closing their doors as the number of Covid-19 infected people across the country continues to rise.
+Libraries, art galleries, museums and university lecture theatres are all temporarily closing their doors as the number of Covid-19 infected people across New Zealand continues to rise.

+Countries have gone into lockdown with citizens told to return home as the death toll from the coronavirus pandemic surpasses 10,000 worldwide.
+Italy, with 60 million citizens, has recorded 3405 deaths, exceeding the 3248 in China, a country with a population 20 times larger.

+UK prime Minister Boris Johnson is expected to announce the shut down of London today with bars, clubs, pubs, restaurants and cafes all ordered to close.

+Wuhan, China, where the outbreak began, offered a ray of hope with no new infections reported for a second day in a row and only 39 cases reported nationwide – all of them brought from the outside, the government said.

+There are now 39 positive cases of Covid-19 in New Zealand; 11 new cases were confirmed by Director-General of Health Ashley Bloomfield on Friday afternoon.

-And even more major sporting events have been cancelled as health officials tell New Zealanders to practice "physical distancing" whenever they can.
+Even more major sporting events have been cancelled as health officials tell New Zealanders to practice "physical distancing" whenever they can.

 But Prime Minister Jacinda Ardern has reiterated her call that people should not panic and says Kiwis should "trust doctors".